ZviRosenfeld/GeneticAlgorithmEngine/README.md

 Existing managers:
 - [BitStringMutationManager](/GeneticAlgorithm/Components/MutationManagers/BitStringMutationManager.cs): This mutation only works on binary chromosomes.
 It flips bits at random (that is replaces 1 with 0 and 0 with 1).
 The probability of a bit being flipped is 1 / \<vector-length>\.
 - [IntBoundaryMutationManager](/GeneticAlgorithm/Components/MutationManagers/IntBoundaryMutationManager.cs): This mutation operator replaces the genome with either lower or upper bound randomly (works only on integer-vector chromosomes).
 The probability of a bit being replaced is 1 / \<vector-length>\.
+- [DoubleBoundaryMutationManager](/GeneticAlgorithm/Components/MutationManagers/DoubleBoundaryMutationManager.cs): This mutation operator replaces the genome with either lower or upper bound randomly (works only on double-vector chromosomes).
+The probability of a bit being replaced is 1 / \<vector-length>\.
 - [IntUniformMutationManager](/GeneticAlgorithm/Components/MutationManagers/IntUniformMutationManager.cs): This mutation operator replaces the genome with a random value between the lower and upper bound (works only on integer-vector chromosomes).
 The probability of a bit being replaced is 1 / \<vector-length>\.
+- [DoubleUniformMutationManager](/GeneticAlgorithm/Components/MutationManagers/DoubleUniformMutationManager.cs): This mutation operator replaces the genome with a random value between the lower and upper bound (works only on double-vector chromosomes).
+The probability of a bit being replaced is 1 / \<vector-length>\.
 - [IntGaussianMutationManager](/GeneticAlgorithm/Components/MutationManagers/IntGaussianMutationManager.cs): This operator adds a unit Gaussian distributed random value to the chosen gene (works only on integer-vector chromosomes).
+If it falls outside of the user-specified lower or upper bounds for that gene, the new gene value is clipped.
+- [DoubleGaussianMutationManager](/GeneticAlgorithm/Components/MutationManagers/DoubleGaussianMutationManager.cs): This operator adds a unit Gaussian distributed random value to the chosen gene (works only on double-vector chromosomes).
 If it falls outside of the user-specified lower or upper bounds for that gene, the new gene value is clipped.

 ### CrossoverManagers